spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 description: This guide shows how to configure the Data Exchange API endpoints.
 last_updated: June 23, 2023
 template: howto-guide-template
 redirect_from:
   - /docs/scos/dev/glue-api-guides/202304.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.html
 ---

-This guide shows how to configure the Data Exchange API endpoints.
+This guide shows how to configure the Data Exchange API endpoints by executing SQL queries.

-In order to incorporate a new endpoint for interacting with entities in the database, it is necessary to add a corresponding row to the `spy_dynamic_entity_configuration` table.
+To incorporate a new endpoint for interacting with entities in the database, it is necessary to add a corresponding row to the `spy_dynamic_entity_configuration` table.

 The `spy_dynamic_entity_configuration` table represents the configuration for dynamic entity endpoints in the system.
 It has the following columns: